 In our chat test, a Weebly customer support representative replied to us within a very reasonable amount of time and answered all our questions.
 Overall, we’re satisfied with the level of support offered to users of the Weebly website builder.

-If you’re still unsure whether or not the Weebly website builder is right for you, check out some of our other reviews to see if there’s a tool that will better suit your needs.
+If you’re still unsure whether or not the Weebly website builder is right for you, check out our Weebly Alternatives review to see if there’s a tool that will better suit your needs.

 To see a comparison of all of these website builders, check out TRUiC’s Best Website Builder guide.